e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

 2. A method on a class that takes a parameter
 3. A class with a dependency.

-For brewity, I'll use only small subset of the examples in the post text, and full examples can be found at [GitHub][examples]
+For brewity though, I'll use only small subset of the examples in the post text, and full examples can be found at [GitHub][examples]

 [examples]: {{ page.github_link_base }}